vassmate/Spiral_Dojo/README.md

 # About the solution

-Since it was really difficult for me to come up with a working idea I decided to look up solutions.

-At the end I used this sites description:
+I used this sites description:
 - http://www.guideforschool.com/1260759-java-program-to-print-circular-spiral-matrix/